gvwilson/sdxjs/package-manager/index.md

 <%- include('/_inc/file.html', {file: 'prune-triple.out'}) %>

--   Another way to look at the work is th number of steps in the search
+-   Another way to look at the work is the number of steps in the search
     -   Full search had 18×3 = 54
     -   Pruning leaves us with (12×3) + (2×2) = 40
     -   So we have eliminated roughly 1/4 of the work